jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ![](/assets/canada-march27-posterior-plots.png)
 &nbsp;

-The posteriors for $w_1$ and $w_2$ have significant overlap, indicating that the growth rate of the virus hasn't change significantly.
+The posteriors for $w_1$ and $w_2$ have significant overlap, indicating that the growth rate of the virus hasn't changed significantly.
 Posteriors for $b_1$ and $b_2$ are also overlapping.
-These are good signs, as it shows that the model is trying to estimate an appropriate $\tau$ but cannot because it doesn't exist.
+These show that the model is struggling to estimate a reasonable $\tau$, which is good validation for us that the priors aren't too strong.

-Even though an appropriate $\tau$ doesn't exist, the model priors are flexible enough to allow us to still describe the data well.
+Although we have already concluded that there is no change date for this data, we'll still plot the model out of curiosity.

 &nbsp;
 ![](/assets/canada-march27-regression-plot.png)